uldiskalnins/MiniCRM/README.md

 ## MiniCRM

-MiniCRM is a CRM system built on the Codeigniter4 (4.4) framework, designed for self-employed individuals and small businesses.
+MiniCRM is a CRM system built on the Codeigniter4 (4.4.8) framework, designed for self-employed individuals and small businesses.
 The system requires PHP 7.4+ and MySQL (5.1+) or MariaDB.
-The PHP extensions `intl` and `mbstring` must be enabled.
+The PHP extensions `intl`, `mbstring` and `json` must be enabled.

 ### Installation